When the choice is no longer yours

 The 11th Edition of the Judicial College Guidelines for the Assessment of General Damages in Personal Injury Cases demonstrate successful claims regarding the female reproductive system attract damages in the region of £7,300 (for failed sterilisation leading to unwanted pregnancy with no serious psychological impact or depression) to £121,000 (for infertility whether by reason of injury or disease, with severe depression and anxiety, pain and scarring).
-Amielia Campbell-Powell, an Executive in the Clinical Negligence Department, recently settled a claim for just under £100,000 where sadly her client, who has no children, lost both fallopian tubes as a result of medical negligence and now has to rely on IVF to fulfil her dream of having a baby.
+Amielia Campbell-Powell, an Executive in the Clinical Negligence Department, recently settled a medical negligence claim for just under £100,000 where sadly her client, who has no children, lost both fallopian tubes and now has to rely on IVF to fulfil her dream of having a baby.
 Although the outcome cannot be changed, the settlement will help her to finance the costs of IVF.
 Within these brackets there are cases where the injured person would not have had any or more children and so the value of the claim would therefore be limited.

 Successful claims regarding the male reproductive system attract damages in the region of £4,750 (for cases where sterility amounts to little more than an 'insult') to in excess of £110,000 for the total loss of reproductive organs.
 Within these brackets there are cases, for example where the injured person has suffered impotence and loss of sexual function and sterility in a young man who hasn't had children which would achieve a higher award than say a much older man who does not intend to have any or more children.

 The above awards exclude special damages (financial losses, i.e. costs of fertility treatment / therapy, loss of earnings, travel / medical expenses and any other such past / future losses incurred or to be incurred as a result of negligent medical treatment) and which will be considered and included in any claim for compensation.